A survey on multi-objective hyperparameter optimization algorithms for Machine Learning: Multi-objective HPO algorithms: categorization

-Table \ref{tab:MO_BOHPO} gives an overview of the metamodel-based algorithms currently used for multi-objective HPO.
-Most multi-objective HPO articles use a Gaussian Process (GP) as metamodel.
+For ease of reference, Table \ref{tab:MO_BOHPO} gives an overview of the metamodel-based algorithms currently used for multi-objective HPO, while Table \ref{tab:MO_comparison_metamodel} gives an overview of the experimental comparisons reported in this part of the literature.
+As evident from Table \ref{tab:MO_BOHPO}, most multi-objective HPO articles use a Gaussian Process (GP) metamodel.
 GPs use a covariance function, or kernel, to compute the \textit{spatial correlation} among several output observations for a given performance measure (i.e., a given objective of the HPO algorithm; see Figure \ref{fig:hpo_algorithm}).
 In this approach, it is assumed that HPO input configurations that differ only slightly from one another (i.e., they are \emph{close} to each other in the search space) are strongly positively correlated w.r.t. their outputs; as the configurations are further apart in the search space, the correlation dies out.
+The choice of the kernel in a GP is important, as it determines the shape of the assumed correlation function.
+In general, the most common kernels used in GP-based metamodels are the Gaussian kernel and the Matérn kernel \citep{ounpraseuth2008gaussian}.
+Using the kernel, the analyst can not only \emph{predict} the estimated outputs (i.e., in our case, the performance measures) at non-observed input locations (i.e., hyperparameter configurations), but can also estimate the \emph{uncertainty} on these output predictions.
+Both the predictions and their uncertainty are reflected in the acquisition function to search for new hyperparameter settings.
+We refer the reader to \cite{rojas2020survey} for a detailed review of acquisition functions, for (general, non-HPO related) single and multi-objective optimization problems.

 \begin{landscape}

 \end{landscape}